coder/docs/setup/updating.md

 ## Prerequisites

-- If you haven't already, install [helm](https://helm.sh/docs/intro/install/).
+- If you haven't already, install [Helm](https://helm.sh/docs/intro/install/).

-- Before beginning the update process, ensure that you've added the Coder helm repo to your cluster.
-You can verify that the Coder repo has been added to helm using `helm repo list`:
+- Before beginning the update process, ensure that you've added the Coder Helm repo to your cluster.
+You can verify that the Coder repo has been added to Helm using `helm repo list`:

   ```console
   $ helm repo list